HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 an advocacy organization that managed to persuade browser vendors to adopt web standards, and to persuade web developers to write HTML and CSS that took advantage of these standards.

-The Web Standards Project closed its doors in 2013, declaring victory.
-They made an enormous
-difference: It's hard to overstate how much web development sucked in the days of incompatible browsers.
+It's hard to overstate what a huge and positive difference these people made to the landscape of front-end development.
+Before they came around, every browser did things differently, and it could be a soul-destroying enterprise to get things to look consistent across platforms.
+By 2013, the Web Standards Project was able to close its doors, claiming victory.
 The innovation and improvement we're used to seeing these days in the CSS and JavaScript standards wouldn't have been possible without them.
-You had to be there before and after to understand what a huge and positive difference these people made to the landscape of front-end development.

 There are a couple of key principles that they got web developers like me to internalize like they were religious dogma: